hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 ## Reverse Engineering

 ## Trivia
 Here is some "fun" discoveries
 * Equiping the shield of very great toughness (link=717) in the primary hand allows the player to cast the on hit Unlocking spell in ``UW2`` when punching a door.
 Presumably other shield types or objects could cast other spells but no other instances of this bug have been discovered yet...
-* Throwing objects at buttons can trigger them at a distance.